kubernetes/kubernetes/docs/api.md

 using `apiVersion: $API_GROUP/$VERSION`.
 We expect that there will be a way for (third parties to create their own API groups](design/extending-api.md), and to avoid naming collisions.

-## Enabling the extensions group
+## Enabling resources in the extensions group

-Enable `extensions/v1beta1` objects by adding the following flags to your API server:
+Jobs, Ingress and HorizontalPodAutoscalers are enabled by default.

-  - `--runtime-config=extensions/v1beta1=true`
+Other extensions resources can be enabled by setting runtime-config on apiserver. runtime-config accepts comma separated values.
+For ex: to enable deployments and disable jobs, set `--runtime-config=extensions/v1beta1/deployments=true,extensions/v1beta1/jobs=false`

 ## v1beta1, v1beta2, and v1beta3 are deprecated; please move to v1 ASAP